Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

 ### 2.2 Truck Brand Queries
 Franchise owners will want to dig deeper into the data and better understand performance trends at the Truck Brand level so we'll need to create four more queries to analyze the data.
 All of the columns required for these exist in the `ORDERS` table and no joining of tables are required.

-1. Total Sales by Day-of-Week
+1. Total Sales by Day-of-Week for Franchise 1 and the Guac n' Roll brand in the time window 2022-01-01 to 2022-03-31
-2. Top Selling Items
+2. Menu Items sorted by Revenue for Franchise 1 and the Guac n' Roll brand in the time window 2022-01-01 to 2022-03-31
-3. Top Selling items by Day-of-Week
+3. Menu Items sorted by Revenue by Day-of-Week for Franchise 1 and the Guac n' Roll brand in the time window 2022-01-01 to 2022-03-31
-4. Best Cities by Day of Week
+4. Cities sorted by Revenue by Day-of-Week for Franchise 1 and the Guac n' Roll brand in the time window 2022-01-01 to 2022-03-31

 You can spend some time creating the queries for each of these and then check your answers against the provided queries below by expanding each section.